LUDevNet/Docs/docs/game-mechanics/behaviors/venture-vision.rst

 ====================

 This behavior manages whether or not the player can see minibosses or collectibles on their personal minimap.
 Pet digs seem to be disabled altogether however.
+In the 1.10.64 client, this behavior is referenced as :samp:`ShowMinimapExtrasBehavior`

 Parameters
 ----------